impurity-dev/impurity-dev/README.md

 <div align="left">

 📚 Learning AI, ML, and DL techniques to develop myself as a industry leader as we dive deeper into the singularity
-📝 Creating myself a personal website [Personal Website](https://impurity-dev.github.io/professional-website/) using BabylonJS, Typescript, and Webpack
+📝 Creating myself a personal website [Personal Website](https://impurity-dev.github.io/professional-website/) using BabylonJS, Typescript, and Vite
 🛠 Working as a Software Architect, creating cloud-based solutions for enterprise

 </div>